 The values of $|z|^2$ corresponding to these $z$'s are $0, \frac{1}{9}, \frac{2}{9},\text{ and }\frac{1}{3}$ respectively.
 In step 3, \eqref{coordsvertq} specializes to

 Using some basic algebra, we find that

-meaning that $3|z|^2\in \Z$ and its parity is the same as that of $t_1,t_2,t_3$.
+meaning that $3|z|^2\in \Z$ and its parity is the same as that of $3t_1,3t_2,3t_3$.
 Therefore, we see that $|z|^2=0$ or $\frac{1}{3}$.
-For the latter, we choose the representative $z =\frac{-1+i+j}{3}$ to match the $q$ we chose.
-We then solve \eqref{coordsvertq}, and in addition to finding the depth 1 point we already have, we find 3 new solutions at depth 3.
+We then solve \eqref{coordsvertq}, and in addition to finding the depth 1 point we already have, we find five new solutions at depth 3.

 {\bf Depth 4:}

 In step 1, there is one orbit of $q$'s, represented by $2$.
 In step 2, we find $z$ by solving \eqref{coordszq} which specializes to